mrijken/check-config/docs/checkers.md

 ## Checker.toml

-The `checkers.toml` consist of zero or one `check-config` tables with configuration for check-config itself:
+The `check_config.toml` consist of zero or one `check-config` tables with configuration for check-config itself:

 ```toml
 [check-config]